ikh-innovation/roboweldar-3d-reconstruction/README.md

 `path_to_images_dir` is the path to the directory containing the raw images, `path_to_output_dir` is the path where the reconstructed model will be placed, `path_to_cache_dir` is the path where the Meshroom cache files are saved for one session.

-More info on usage is found in the associated [README.md](/src/README.md).

 ### Transforming the model to world coordinates